isaaclimdc/ILAlertView/README.md

 … and that's it!

-Note: `showWithTitle:message:closeButtonTitle:secondButtonTitle:` returns the instance of `ILAlertView` that it displays, but the return value can be ignored if all that is needed is a simple alert.
+Note: `-showWithTitle:message:closeButtonTitle:secondButtonTitle:` returns the instance of `ILAlertView` that it displays, but the return value can be ignored if all that is needed is a simple alert.

 #### Display an alert with 2 buttons
 To initialize and display an alert view with 2 buttons, the calling view controller has to conform to `ILAlertViewDelegate` in its interface.
 For example, if I have a `ViewController.h`: